 A gallon of tung oil will cover 400 square feet of surface.
 Depending on how porous the surface is, you could need up to 5 coats.
-To cover a 500-square-foot area, for instance, you would need a little over 3 gallons each of oil and solvent (for thinning) or 5 gallons of our pre-thinned options.
+To cover a 400-square-foot area, for instance, you would need a little over 2 gallons each of oil and solvent (for thinning) or 5 gallons of our pre-thinned options.

 Easy-to-Follow Steps for Applying Tung Oil to Your Projects